wpyoga/openvz6-glibc-patch/ubuntu/README.md

 - glibc-related packages
 - packages needed to build the next version of glibc

-Starting from Jammy, `ubuntu-support-status` is not available anymore.
+Starting from Focal, `ubuntu-support-status` is not available anymore.
 Instead, run `ubuntu-security-status --unavailable` to get a list of unavailable packages, which means that those packages may have been leftover from a previous install, and obsolete.